brooklabteam/www/join.md

 permalink: /join
 ---
 <div class="bs-callout bs-callout-warning">
 <p>We are recruiting PhD students to apply in fall 2022 for AY2023-2024.
-Fill out the form orm [linked here](https://airtable.com/shrbNU7XV2wIHFZtK) to express your interest!</p>
+Please fill out the form
+<a href="https://airtable.com/shrbNU7XV2wIHFZtK">linked here</a> to express your interest!</p>
 <p><em>This page last updated Aug 1, 2022.</em></p>
 </div>